warehouse-13/hammertime/README.md

 hammertime delete -i <UID>
 ```

-The name and namespace are configurable, as are the GRPC address and port.
+The name and namespace are configurable, as is the GRPC address.
 There is the option to create with an SSH key.
 You can also pass a full json configfile to `create`, `get` and `delete` if you want to override
 everything (see [example.json](example.json)).